-Destiny 2’s Witch Queen expansion is here, meaning there’s a whole new campaign, location, and raid for Guardians to kick off another year of content.
+Destiny 2’s Witch Queen expansion has kicked off the game’s fifth year of content, meaning there’s a whole new campaign, location, and raid for Guardians alongside the current season — Season of the Haunted.

-As players know, though, a big part of the fun is earning new exotic gear in the form of weapons and armor, each with unique properties that can create game-breaking new builds with which to dominate Savathun, or the Crucible.
+As players know, though, a big part of the fun is earning new exotic gear in the form of weapons and armor, each with unique properties that can create game-breaking new builds with which to dominate The Darkness or the Crucible.

-If you’re wondering what you’ll be able to get your gauntlets on in the Witch Queen and Season of the Risen, we have good news — there’s plenty to collect.
-Here’s everything we know about Destiny 2 The Witch Queen’s exotics, including weapons and armor.
+If you’re wondering what you’ll be able to get your gauntlets on in the Witch Queen and Season of the Haunted, we have good news — there’s plenty to collect.
+Here’s everything we know about the Destiny 2 Season of the Haunted exotics, including weapons and armor.

 Content